lumeland/lume.land/plugins/nav.md

 ### Change the initial URL

-If you want to start your menu from a subfolder, just include the initial url in the first argument:
+If you want to start your menu from a specific page, just include it's url in the first argument:

 ```js